AshleyThew/mongodb-loader/README.md

 # Minecraft SpigotMC Plugin

-This plugin connects to MongoDB using the latest `mongo-driver-sync` library.
+This plugin connects to MongoDB using the latest `mongodb-driver-sync` library.

 ## Building the Plugin